minhquanvus1/Travel-Advisor/Frontend/Frontend_README.md

   - `index.html` file: Contains the main HTML file of the Frontend React.
   - `index.css` file: Contains the CSS file of the Frontend React.
   - `baseUrl.js` file: Contains the base URL of the Backend API.
+  - `Frontend_README.md` file: Contains the README file of the Frontend React.
   - `public` folder: dynamically inject the Backend API URL into the Frontend React.
   - `package.json` file: Contains all the dependencies, scripts, and metadata of the Frontend React.
   - `package-lock.json` file: Contains the exact version of the dependencies that are installed in the Frontend React.